-A paddle holster has a large flat piece, usually plastic that slides over the waistband of your pants and rests against your body, between your pants and your side.
+Paddle: A paddle holster has a large flat piece, usually plastic that slides over the waistband of your pants and rests against your body, between your pants and your side.
 Some people wear these successfully without a belt at all, but that depends on how sturdy your pants are.
 Using a belt with the paddle holster makes it very stable.
+(Adjustable OWB Holster pictured)

-There are other holsters that allow the belt to thread through it.
+Loops: There are other holsters with loops that allow a belt to thread through.
 In the case of the belt holster, the material of the belt itself becomes important.
 A flimsy belt or a belt that is too thin will not hold a belt holster, plus the firearm with a loaded magazine.
 So the belt must be made of a sturdy material in order to hold the gun and allow for the distribution of weight of the firearm making it not only safer but a bit more comfortable to wear.
+(Thrasos OWB Holster pictured)

 There is much to think about when learning about and purchasing holsters for your firearms.
 While you may not wear your OWB all the time, it is a good piece of equipment to have when you need it.